 - 1. On the sidebar menu, click Policies. - 2.
 To the right of the policy you want to delete, click the vertical ellipsis icon, and then select Delete. - 3.
-You are prompted to check that you do want to perform this action.
 To confirm and discard the policy, click Delete Policy; otherwise, click Cancel.